railroadmedia/musora-api/docs/Live.md

 Return the current, or the next live event based on the event start date.
 The next live event is returned only if there is an event within the next X minutes.
 (X - is set in website config file; by default: 240 min).

-For testing purpose (a preview for the event) the `forced-content-id` request parameter can be used.
+For testing purpose (a preview for the live event or upcoming event) the `forced-content-id`/ `forced-upcoming-content-id` request parameter can be used.

+In the endpoint's response structure, `isLive` will be true if there is an live event and false if there is an upcoming event.

 <a href="https://www.postman.com/red-shadow-611407/workspace/staging-drumeo-with-musora-api/request/9725390-35138923-5c9d-4c79-9869-2bcb85625824"  target="_blank" style="float:right;">
 <img width="120px" src="https://images.ctfassets.net/1wryd5vd9xez/1sHuHRROdF7ifCjy4QKVXk/a44e85c6138dbe13126c4ede8650cf29/https___cdn-images-1.medium.com_max_2000_1_O0OZO4m6nbwwnYAtkSQO0g.png"/>